allegro-lab/allegro-lab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='cs.usc.edu'>Thomas Lord Department of Computer Science, University of Southern California</a>.
+subtitle: <a href='https://cs.usc.edu'>Thomas Lord Department of Computer Science, University of Southern California</a>.

 profile:
   align: right